 - 1/2 cup orange juice

-In the mean time I used cookie cutters to cut little circles in shortcrust pastry, and place them into greased cupcake baking trays.
+Whilst waiting for that to chill, I used cookie cutters to cut little circles in shortcrust pastry and place them into greased cupcake baking trays.
 Then I prepared my star toppings using a smaller star cookie cutter.

 Everyone enjoyed fruit mince pies, gourmet chocolate truffles (from Belle Fleur Fine Chocolates – a boutique chocolate shop in Sydney’s Inner West), and mulled wine whilst opening presents.